Naman-1274/Auto_re_img/README.md

 ﻿# Auto_re_img

-🖼️ Auto Crop, Resize & Compress Web App
+🖼️ Auto Crop, Resize & Compress Web App :

-This Streamlit app automatically detects a subject (like a person),

-crops tightly around them,

-resizes the image to a desired resolution without padding,

-and compresses it under a specified file size limit.
+This Streamlit app automatically detects a subject (like a person),crops tightly around them,resizes the image to a desired resolution without padding, and compresses it under a specified file size limit.

-It uses:
+It uses :

 🔍 rembg for background removal & subject detection
 📐 Smart cropping & resizing logic
 📦 Compression to fit under your desired size (in KB)

-🚀 Features
+🚀 Features :

 🧠 Automatic Subject Detection using rembg

-✂️ Tight Cropping around the subject with optional margin

-📏 Resize Without Padding to fit target dimensions
+✂️ Tight Cropping around the subject with optional margin 📏 Resize Without Padding to fit target dimensions
 🗜️ JPEG Compression to meet file size requirements
 📥 Upload History with clear option
 💾 Download Button to save the final image